RenaudF/mod-helper/readme.md

 With this you can easily balance your mod by editing all values from `feral_export_descr_unit.txt` at a brushstroke.
 So far it works for `feral_export_descr_unit.txt` but it could be extended to support more files.

+## Important

+If you're on Windows, you might want to update the paths in `lib/handy-paths.ts` to match the equivalent locations on your file system.

 ## Required

 [npm](npmjs.com)